defenestrator/Immutable/README.md

-# Laravel Eloquent Immutable Trait
+# Laravel Eloquent Immutable Trait Documentation

-## This package is not optimal, but it may be sufficient
+## This package is not optimal, but it may be sufficient for some

 ### The `hashedContent()` method returns `'state'` by default